samsung-cnct/kraken-lib/Documentation/security/README.md

     verbs: ["get", "watch", "list"]
 ```

-To provide its access right for its namespace, create belows
+To provide access rights for its namespace, create below:
 ```
 ---
 kind: Namespace